 If you are a South Carolinian like me, your Super Bowl party food probably consists of the basics – potato salad, crock pot meatballs, pigs in a blanket, and good ol' fashion BBQ!
 Well, it's time to think outside the box a little.
-I'm putting together my favorite Super Bowl food ideas and appetizers for your Super Bowl party this year with our Tailgate Nooner Kit.

 Here are my tips and tricks for preparing easy Super Bowl party food and recipes (that are not Bojangles tailgate special!):

 Don't sleep on these breakfast staples, y'all!
 If you have seen How She Rolls, you know that our Sausage Biscuits were inspired by drive-through breakfast sandwiches that I used to eat as a child.
 These were key for game day!
 It is important to fuel up for a big day in the sun with a couple of brews!